 Is this the same thing as a compostable toilet?

 You may have heard people use the term, "compostable toilets," but that is actually not the correct term.
-If something is compostable, it means the the object is able to be composted--returned to the earth.
+If something is compostable, it means that the object is able to be composted--returned to the earth.
 The earth-friendly toilets at Nature's Earthly Way are actually referred to as "composting toilets" because they turn human waste into compost.